GabrielFrigo4/SDL-Sharp/README.md

 With some modifications in both

-This project aims to make SDL2 non-aggressive in c# an SDL2 code # would look like this:
+This project aims to make SDL2 non-aggressive in c#

+SDL2 code # would look like this:

 //////